yell0w4x/webapp-e2e-tests/README.md

 The result should look like
 ![Example result](https://raw.githubusercontent.com/yell0w4x/webapp-e2e-tests/master/example-result.png)

-If your SUT is on the same machine packed in docker container use container name in url or ip address.
+If your SUT is on the same machine packed in docker container use container name or ip address in url.

 # SUT location